Principles of Statistical Inference in Online Problems: Long-run Variance Estimation

-Since \(\{X_i\}\) are dependent, some form of mixing is needed to establish consistency.
-Assumption \ref{asum:stability} is one of such conditions and cannot be replaced in the corollary.
-For Definition \ref{def:winLASER}, (a) is in line with the literature.
-When \(\alpha \ge 4\), we have \(\alpha'=2\) so \(\min \{ 2-2/\alpha',1/(1+q) \}=1/(1+q)\).
-This resembles the same upper bound of the bandwidth for \hyperref[eq:bart]{$\hat{\sigma}^2_{n,\bart}$} in \citet{andrews1991}.
-When \(2 < \alpha < 4\), we have \(1 < \alpha' < 2\) so the moment condition may affect the feasible range of \((\psi,\theta)\).
-When \(\psi \le \theta\), i.e., case (a), the estimator is always consistent.
-However, if \(\psi > \theta\), i.e., case (b), \(s_n/t_n\) diverges so the window is not absolutely bounded.
+Theorem \ref{thm:consistency}(a) shows the $\mathcal{L}^{\alpha/2}$-consistency of general \hyperref[eq:genClass]{$\hat{\sigma}^2_n$}.
+It covers both offline and online estimators, e.g., all consistent estimators stated in Table \ref{tab:properties}.
+Theorem \ref{thm:consistency}(b) is dedicated to our proposed estimator under Definition \ref{def:winLASER}.
+When $\psi \le \theta$, i.e., under Definition \ref{def:winLASER}(a), the estimator is always consistent.
+However, if $\psi > \theta$, i.e., under Definition \ref{def:winLASER}(b), $s_n/t_n$ diverges so the window is not absolutely bounded.
 In this case, the estimator is inconsistent unless some condition is imposed on the serial dependence.
 Definition \ref{def:winLASER}(b) handles it under Assumption \ref{asum:uq}.
-Consequently, \(\theta\) admits the lower bound \((q-\tilde{q}) \psi /q\).
-We remark that consistency under \(\psi \ne \theta\) is not established in the literature because of the novelty of our framework.
+Consequently, $\theta$ admits the lower bound $(q-\tilde{q}) \psi /q$.